MP News: Kamal Maula Committee Calls For Uninterrupted Friday Prayers On January 23 In Dhar

 Dhar (Madhya Pradesh): After offering prayers at the Bhojshala complex on Friday, the Kamal Maula Mosque Management Committee submitted a memorandum to the Archaeological Survey of India (ASI) urging uninterrupted and timely conduct of prayers on January 23.

-The committee stressed the state’s statutory obligation to safeguard religious activities at the historic site.
+The committee stressed on the state’s statutory obligation to safeguard religious activities at the historic site.

 Zulfiqar Pathan, representing the Kamal Maula Mosque Prayer Management Committee, said that the memorandum cited the ASI’s April 7, 2003 order, which permits prayers at the complex.
 The committee requested that arrangements be made to avoid any disruption.
 He urged authorities to take appropriate security measures to ensure the upcoming Friday prayers.